tintin1424/tintin1424/README.md

 Hi, I’m Tina!
-I'm a second-year majoring in math and cs and minoring in stats at UCLA.
+I'm a junior majoring in math and cs and minoring in stats at UCLA.

 Looking for summer / fall 2023 internships; either paid or unpaid!